Patrick-Thomas/Sparkpad-Arduino/README.md

 ### Installation

-You will first need to download install the [Arduino IDE](https://www.arduino.cc/en/software), and import the Sparkpad library using the Arduino Library Manager:
+You will first need to download and install the [Arduino IDE](https://www.arduino.cc/en/software), and import the Sparkpad library using the Arduino Library Manager:

 ![](/images/libman.png)